8e7an/dotvim/NOTES.md

 will move the cursor up and down lines.

 ## Useful Links

+`:help quickref` See a quick reference list in the Vim help.

 * [Vimrc Configuration Guide - How to Customize Your Vim Code Editor with Mappings, Vimscript, Status Line, and More](https://www.freecodecamp.org/news/vimrc-configuration-guide-customize-your-vim-editor/)